nnkennard/peer-review-profiler/README.md

 ```
 [
   {
-    "review_text": "This is the first review.",
+    "review_text": "This is the first review.
+This is the second sentence of the first review.",
+    "tokenized_review_text": ["This is the first review.", "This is the second sentence of the first review."],
     "review_id": "review_id_1"
   },
   {
     "review_text": "This is the second review.",
+    "tokenized_review_text": ["This is the second review.", "This is the second sentence of the second review."],
     "review_id": "review_id_2"
   },
 ]